tx00-web-en/Project/material/sprint3.md

 5. **Presentation**:
    - **Prototype Showcase**: Begin by demonstrating the prototype developed during Sprint 1.
 Highlight key changes or enhancements since then.
    - **Progress Discussion**: Discuss the objectives of Sprint 3, challenges faced, solutions implemented, and the overall progress made.
 Focus on how the sprint outcomes align with your original prototype and goals.
+   - Here’s a [template for a 10-12-minute presentation](./ppt-template3.md) to help you structure your content effectively.

 6. **Self-assessment** of the backend code using your favorite LLM.